thinker3197/progressively/README.md

 <!-- or -->
 <script src="https://unpkg.com/progressively/dist/progressively.min.js"></script>
 ```
-You can find the library on `window.progressively`.
+Once loaded, you can access the library on `window.progressively`.

-You also need to embed the css file at your page.
+You also need to embed the css file at your page

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/progressively/dist/progressively.min.css">